What is Liability Matching?

-Liability matching is anstrategy for investors who need to a series of future liabilities.
+Liability matching is an investing strategy for investors who need to fund a series of future liabilities.

 Buy-and-hold and indexing strategies are about generating steady rates of return in a portfolio.
 But a structured portfolio strategy (also called a dedicated-portfolio strategy) is for investors who need to make sure their portfolios are worth a specific amount at a certain point in the future, usually because they need to fund future liabilities such as tuition or retirement.
 Liability matching is one of two kinds of structured portfolio strategies (the other is immunization), and it is intended for investors who need to fund a series of future liabilities (the immunization strategy is generally for investors who need to fund one lump-sum future liability).

 To apply the liability matching strategy, the investor first purchases an instrument with a face value or eventual maturity that is equal to the amount of the last liability in his time horizon.
 The investor then reduces the remaining liabilities in the liability stream by this bond’s coupon payments and purchases another bond to fund the next-to-last liability equal to the amount of the liability less any coupon payment from the first bond.
 The investor goes backward in time using this approach until all the liabilities are matched by interest and principal payments from the portfolio.
 Below is an example for an investor with three years of liabilities.